muchweb/simple-php-upload/README.md

 ## Usage options

-- Through interface:
+- Through an interface:
-	- Choose files via dialigue
+	- Choose files via dialogue
 	- Drop files, via HTML5 drag'and'drop (using [dropzone.js](http://www.dropzonejs.com/))
 	- Basic HTML Form (if no JavaScript is suported)
 - Upload using any compatible tool (like cURL)